melvitax/thrifttytheater.com/_shows/six.md

 title: Six
 poster: /assets/uploads/six.jpg
 header: ''
-description: The Olivier Award-nominated hit musical is headed to Broadway!
+description: >-
+  The Olivier Award-nominated hit musical is now on Broadway!
+Divorced, beheaded, died, divorced, beheaded, survived.
+From Tudor Queens to Pop Princesses, the wives of Henry VIII take the mic to reclaim their identities out of the shadow of their infamous spouse—remixing five hundred years of historical heartbreak into an exuberant celebration of 21st century girl power.
+The female cast are backed by an all-female band, the “Ladies in Waiting.”
+Six is co-directed by Lucy Moss and Jamie Armitage, featuring choreography by Carrie-Anne Ingrouille.
 theater: Brooks Atkinson Theatre
 preview: '2020-02-13'
 opening: '2020-03-12'